KyleSeaford/Robot2/README.md

 ### motor board
 - L298N - [here](https://thepihut.com/products/l298n-motor-stepper-driver?variant=31985562550334&currency=GBP&utm_medium=product_sync&utm_source=google&utm_content=sag_organic&utm_campaign=sag_organic&gad_source=1&gclid=CjwKCAiAuYuvBhApEiwAzq_YiQP_dD8LBw_XjnlppSZOwdWFIbAJQSApgeaOUpGNBAz5ulBfAQGCDhoCdPAQAvD_BwE#product-reviews)

-- how to use the board and moters [here](https://ozeki.hu/p_3002-how-to-setup-a-dc-motor-on-raspberry-pi.html)
+- How to use the board and motors [here](https://ozeki.hu/p_3002-how-to-setup-a-dc-motor-on-raspberry-pi.html)

 ### controller
 - Xbox, PS
-- USING xbox controller
+- Using Xbox controller

 ### weapons
 - Weapon 1 - c saw
 - Weapon 2 - axe/hammer
-- lighter, big flame, looks cool could burn stuff
+- Lighter, big flame, looks cool could burn stuff -- maybe maybe not depends on

 ### batteries
 -

 ### lights
-- just some LEDs, gonna have to boot leds to tell when to connect contoler
+- Just some LEDs, gonna have to boot LEDs to tell when to connect the controller

-### lcd screens
+### LCD screens
-might not do, will do in number 2
+Might not do, will do in number 2
-- need to make work maybe buy more [here](https://www.winstar.com.tw/products/character-lcd-display-module/dot-matrix-lcd-module.html)
+- Need to make work maybe buy more [here](https://www.winstar.com.tw/products/character-lcd-display-module/dot-matrix-lcd-module.html)

 ### dimensions
 -

 ## TODO
 ### to do software
-- [x] Make pi work
+- [x] Make Pi work
-- [x] get familiar with LEDs
+- [x] Get familiar with LEDs
 - [ ] Develop code for movements and weapon activation
-- [x] make controller work
+- [x] Make controller work
 - [ ] Implement underglow feature
 - [ ] Design and create the LCD face -- not doing
 - [ ] Test and iterate on the robot for functionality